Nerwyn/android-tv-card/README.md

   - Roku (with keyboard)
   - LG webOS (with keyboard)
   - Kodi (with keyboard)
-  - Unified Remote for computers (with keyboard and mousepad)
+  - Unified Remote for computers (with keyboard)
   - Apple TV
   - Samsung TV
   - Jellyfin
-- Support for multiple buttons, touchpads, mousepads, and sliders using default or user defined custom actions.
+- Support for multiple buttons, touchpads, and sliders using default or user defined custom actions.
 - Complete [Home Assistant actions](https://www.home-assistant.io/dashboards/actions/) support.
 - Keyboard and search dialog actions for most platforms.
 - [Template](#a-note-on-templating) support for almost all fields using nunjucks.
 - Toggleable haptics.
-- Remappable touchpad and mousepad with [multi-touch](#touchpad-actions) gesture support.
+- Remappable touchpad with [multi-touch and mouse](#touchpad-actions) gesture support.
 - Remappable slider with vertical orientation support.
 - User configurable remote [layout](#layout).
 - Icons and labels for all elements.